alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 grunt work to see the next a-ha.
 To a lesser extent, I find
 it fun to see how little information I can get away with when solving a puzzle.
-But that's not a universal opinion.
+That's not a universal opinion.
 Most people will have
 more fun if they solve puzzles than if they don't, but you don't have to solve puzzles *quickly* to have fun.